Pope Francis Speaks as Climate Bigot

 The animation is an update of a previous analysis from Dr. Murry Salby.
 These graphs use Hadcrut4 and include the 2016 El Nino warming event.
 The exhibit shows since 1947 GMT warmed by 0.8 C, from 13.9 to 14.7, as estimated by Hadcrut4.
 This resulted from three natural warming events involving ocean cycles.
 The most recent rise 2013-16 lifted temperatures by 0.2C.
 Previously the 1997-98 El Nino produced a plateau increase of 0.4C.
 Before that, a rise from 1977-81 added 0.2C to start the warming since 1947.

 Importantly, the theory of human-caused global warming asserts that increasing CO2 in the atmosphere changes the baseline and causes systemic warming in our climate.
 On the contrary, all of the warming since 1947 was episodic, coming from three brief events associated with oceanic cycles.
-And now in 2023 we are seeing an amazing episode with a temperature spike driven by ocean air warming in all regions.
+And now in 2023 we are seeing an amazing episode with a temperature spike driven by ocean air warming in all regions, with some cooling the last two months.

 Update August 3, 2021